prog108/beewareGUI/README.md

         On my phone this is 'BROJ MEĐUVERZIJE' and you will enable DEVELOPER'S. Exit 'About phone' and enter "System", in my case "SUSTAV".
        There you will find 'OPTIONS FOR DEVELOPER'.
 A new option taht just appeared after that mentioned 7 times pressing.
        Enter to the 'Options for developers' and toogle to enable it.
 Scroll down and toogle 'UKLANJANJE POGREŠAKA PUTEM USB-A'.
-       In English 'Enable debbuging from/via usb'.
+       In English 'ENABLE DEBUGGING FROM/VIA USB'.
        Now you will be ready to transfer the application on your phone.
 If the error occurs you still should do these 2 things:
-        Enable INSTALLATION VIA USB or INSTALLATION  FROM UNKOWN SOURCES(not obligatory on every android to do that).
+        Enable INSTALLATION VIA USB or INSTALLATION  FROM UNKOWN SOURCES(not obligatory on every android phone to do that).

-14)          In cmd: 'Briefcase package' will create ready project.
+14)          In cmd: 'Briefcase package' will create installer.
 It takes your application and prepares it for distribution, creating all the necessary installation files.

-15)              On the beeware tutorial site: for changing the app is enough every time to choose: 'briefcase update' or 'briefcase run update'.
+15)              On the beeware tutorial site: for changing the app, it is enough every time to choose: 'briefcase update' or 'briefcase run update'.
 But that is not enough to update it for android distribution.
-For this purpose you should execute step 9) above.
+For this purpose you should execute step 16).
 16)       Shortly, to transfer the app on the phone use: 'briefcase create android' - every time you change something.
           Then type: 'briefcase run android'.